-20+ Tips & Things to Know for Harvest Caye, Belize — Norwegian’s Private Island
+20+ Tips & Things to Know for Harvest Caye — NCL’s Private Island

-The cruise line’s private island is one of the nicest in the Caribbean, with a tremendous amount of things to see and do… without having to spend a fortune.
+The cruise line’s private destination is one of the nicest in the Caribbean, with a number of of things to see and do… without having to spend a fortune or go very far.

 Ultimate Guide to Harvest Caye, Belize -- Norwegian's Private Island (Tips, Map, and Things to Do)

 Harvest Caye sits at the southern end of Belize, about 50 miles north of the border between Guatemala and Honduras.
-And while it is an island, it sits only about a mile from the mainland and roughly five miles from the town of Placencia.
+And while it is an island, it sits only about a mile from the mainland and roughly five miles from the town of Placencia, Belize.

 The island itself measures just about a mile long and only about 400 feet wide at most points.
-In other words, it’s easy for most people to walk anywhere on the island in just a few minutes.
+In other words, it’s easy for most people to walk anywhere in just a few minutes (and be prepared to do plenty of walking!).
 However, if you just want to hang out under a palm tree or take a dip in the pool, then you can do that too.

 Map of Harvest Caye